kristenfoshay/qrboxer-frontend/README.md

 ## App Features Include:

+    Users can:
-    Users can create multiple moves and save them for future reference if needed.
-    Users can create entries for boxes for their move and add items they are putting in each box.
-    Users can post photos of the items that they have it in each box.
-    Users can print the QR Code for the box they are packing so they can attach it to their box and scan it later to see what's inside!
+         create multiple moves and save them for future reference if needed. make boxes for their move and add items they are putting in each box. post photos of the items that they have it in each box. print the QR Code for the box they are packing so they can attach it to their box and scan it later to see what's inside!

     Information for each move, box and item is saved for future reference so the user can locate their items later!

 ## Technology Used:

+    Node.js
+    Postgresql
     React
-    Node
-    Postgres
     CSS Bootstrap
     HTML
     qrcode.react